-Accounts receivable from other governments include amounts due from grantors for approved grants for specific programs and reimbursements for services performed by the County.
-Program grants are recorded as receivables revenues at the time all eligibility requirements established by the provider have been met.
+Amounts due from other governments include amounts due from grantors for approved grants for specific programs and reimbursements for services performed by the County.
+Program grants are recorded as receivables and revenues at the time all eligibility requirements established by the provider have been met.

-Charges for services performed are recorded as receivables and revenues when they are earned in the government-wide statements.
+Reimbursement for services performed are recorded as receivables and revenues when they are earned in the governmentwide statements.
 Included are fines and costs assessed by court action and billable services for certain contracts.
-Revenues received in advance of the costs being incurred are recorded as unavailable revenue in the fund statements.
-Receivables are shown net of an allowance for uncollectible accounts of \$1.001.364.
+Receivables are shown net of an allowance for uncollectible accounts of \$1,081,874.